 Punakaiki Pancake Rocks

 ‘Nature’s architecture’ is an apt description for the beautiful Pancake Rocks in Punakaiki.
 They’re probably the most photographed rock forms in New Zealand.
-The rocks are made out of limestone, which has gradually worn away over millennia to form these magnificent columns.
+The rocks are limestone, which has gradually worn away over millennia to form these magnificent columns.
 The clear layering you can see in the stone (where the ‘pancake’ moniker comes from) is due to the alternating layers of marine animals and plant sediments.
 Best of all, the rocks are home to several vertical blowholes that the sea shoots through when it’s high tide.
 Be careful, or you might get wet!

 Tips for visiting the Pancake Rocks:

 Check the tide times.
 If you want to see the dramatic seaspray through the blowholes (and get some dramatic photos) you need to time your visit with the high tide.
 You can find this information at the Punakaiki cafe and many of the nearby campgrounds.